KiraJin/Pseudorandom-Number/README.md

 CS6253-HW1-Questions

-1. Consider the generation of uniformly distributed pseudorandom numbers using the multiplicative con- gruential method.
+a.
+Consider the generation of uniformly distributed pseudorandom numbers using the multiplicative con- gruential method.

                   sn+1 = (k · sn)mod(m), n = 0, 1, . . .